 Hemis Monastery Stay / Accommodation

 The stay option at the Monastery is known as Hemis Monastery Guest House.
-The building is separate than that of the monastery so you are not really staying in the monastery but in a guest house run by the monastery.
+The building is separate from that of the monastery.
+So you are not really staying in the monastery but in a guest house run by the monastery.

-Heed my warning, before you decide to stay at the guest, check the washroom.
+Heed my warning, before you decide to stay with the guest, check the washroom.
 In fact, check the washroom first and then the room.
 Chances are that the very sight of the washroom would have you change your mind about staying here.

 Another important thing you must know is that the monastery guest house has no kitchen so if you stay here, you will have to eat out.

 Best time to visit Hemis Monastery

-The best time to visit Hemis Monastery would be around the dates of Hemis Festival; which can be either in June or July.
+The best time to visit Hemis Monastery would be around the dates of the Hemis Festival which can be either in June or July.
 This way, you get to see the monastery all decorated for the grand celebrations ahead.